BelieveAchieve/server/README.md

 Routes use controllers to perform the business logic of the server, providing separation of concerns: the controllers have no need to be aware of how the endpoints work.
-Instead, a controller provides ways to allow the routes to trigger something (a user update, )
+Instead, a controller provides ways to allow the routes to trigger something (a user update, e.g.)

 ### services